MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ### 14. What if I have further questions?

 If you have questions, get answers from community experts in [Microsoft Q&A](mailto:AzureDatabaseforPostgreSQL@service.microsoft.com).
-If you have a support plan and you need technical help, please create a [support request](/azure/azure-portal/supportability/how-to-create-azure-support-request):
+If you have a support plan and you need technical help, create a [support request](/azure/azure-portal/supportability/how-to-create-azure-support-request):
 - For *Issue type*, select *Technical*.
 - For *Subscription*, select your *subscription*.
 - For *Service*, select *My Services*, then select *Azure Database for PostgreSQL – Single Server*.